lucad54/ld-portfolio-educ3610/pages/about.md

 ## Description

-A Website built for the work done for EDUC3610.
+A website built around the work done for EDUC3610.

 ## Links